BNA-projects/kanban-board/README.md

 📝 Task Manager App

-A simple React-based task management application that allows you to create, view, and delete tasks.
+A React-based web application that displays, edits, and manages tasks created through the Telegram Task Manager System.

-All tasks are saved locally using Local Storage, so your data stays even after refreshing the page.
+This app is not a standalone task manager — it serves as the web interface for viewing and managing tasks that are created through a Telegram bot, processed via AssemblyAI, and stored in Supabase (PostgreSQL).
+All task data is loaded via API requests directly from the database.

 🚀 Features